react-native-image-picker/react-native-image-picker/README.md

 A React Native module that allows you to select a photo/video from the device library or camera.

+**Note:** If you are still using deprecated version 2.x.x [check](https://github.com/react-native-image-picker/react-native-image-picker/tree/2.3.4) this for documentation.

+## Migration from 2.x.x to 3.x.x
+- `showImagePicker` API is removed.
+- No permission required for default `options` on Android.
+- Removed and updated some values in `options`, so please check them carefully.

 # Install

 ```